nkpanda97/run_in_hpc/README.md

 ```

 Make sure you replace x.x.x by the actual version name visible in the downloaded file.
 This command will create a sub-directory /opt/gurobixxx/linux64 that contains the complete Gurobi distribution (assuming you chose /opt).
-Your **installdir** (which we'll refer to throughout this document) will be /opt/gurobixxx/linux64.
+Your *installdir* (which we'll refer to throughout this document) will be /opt/gurobixxx/linux64.

+**Setting up Path variables**

 The Gurobi Optimizer makes use of several executable files.
 In order to allow these files to be found when needed, you will have to modify a few environment variables:

-* GUROBI_HOME should point to your <installdir>.
+* GUROBI_HOME should point to your *installdir*.
-* PATH should be extended to include <installdir>/bin.
+* PATH should be extended to include *installdir*/bin.
-* LD_LIBRARY_PATH should be extended to include <installdir>/lib.
+* LD_LIBRARY_PATH should be extended to include *installdir*/lib.

 Users of the bash shell should add the following lines to their .bashrc files located in their HOME.
 This can be done in the Delftblue using ![](https://img.shields.io/badge/Vim-blue?style=for-the-badge&logo=Vim) editorby follwing commands: